-Another article, from the Boston Herald on November 29, 1903, with photographs, described the interior design, furniture, and art work in detail, introducing it as a “simple modern house.”
+A November 29, 1903, article in the Boston Herald, with photographs, described the interior design, furniture, and art work in detail, introducing it as a “simple modern house.”
 It noted that “the main staircase, which is in the middle of the building, is brightened by a high wainscoting, originally of black walnut, but changed by the present owner to ivory white.”
 “Opening out of the hall, near the stairway, is the dining room, which is finished in oak and has a panelled ceiling, the walls being hung with Japanese leather, having a groundwork of dull green, and the draperies being of dull blue.”
 “On the corner which faces Dartmouth and Marlboro streets are the reception and music rooms, only separated by superb hangings of brocade.”
 The article commented that “the principal apartment of the house” was the library, “the pride of the owner,” located in the one story ell on Dartmouth, “finished in black walnut, its ceilings being richly carved and coffered in the same material, and the book-cases, window casings, mantel and over-mantel all correspond in material and in finish.
 The style of the room is that of the French renaissance, and the color effect is a harmony of browns…”.

-By the 1903-1904 winter season, T. Jefferson Coolidge had been joined at 315 Dartmouth by his daughter, Marian Appleton (Coolidge) Sargent, the widow of attorney Lucius Manlius Sargent.
-She previously had lived at the Empire at 333 Commonwealth; at the time of her husband’s death in November of 1893, they had lived at 184 Beacon.
+By the 1903-1904 winter season, T. Jefferson Coolidge had been joined at 315 Dartmouth by his daughter, Marian Appleton (Coolidge) Sargent, the widow of attorney Lucius Manlius Sargent, and their daughter, Mehitable (Hetty) Appleton Sargent.
+They previously had lived at the Empire at 333 Commonwealth; at the time of her husband’s death in November of 1893, they had lived at 184 Beacon.

 In October of 1903, T. Jefferson Coolidge purchased 148 Marlborough, which he leased to Rear Admiral Francis Tiffany Bowles and his wife, Adelaide Hay (Savage) Bowles.
 In May of 1908, Adelaide Bowles purchased the house.